Rachael Blackmore: Career

 Due to COVID-19 protocols, there were no spectators on the course to witness Blackmore's historic victory.
 Interviewed by ITV after the race, she said: "I don't feel male or female right now.
 I don't even feel human....
 It's unbelievable".
+The following year she again partnered Minella Times in the race.
+Carrying top weight, Minella Times went off second favourite but fell at Valentine's Brook.
+In 2023, she finished last of the seventeen finishers on Ain't That A Shame, trained by de Bromhead.
+In 2024 and 2025, she rode Minella Indo for de Bromhead, finishing third in 2024 and ninth in 2025.